 4. Hans Christian Andersen Christmas Market

 As the name says, it is the hometown of the work famous fairytale writer Hans Christian Andersen.
 In his time, Christmas held a different meaning and this festival takes center stage in many of his works.
-Christmas in Denmark and that too at this location involves an annual Denmark Christmas market that gives off vibes of the old.
+Christmas in Denmark and that too at this location involves an annual Christmas market in Denmark that gives off vibes of the old.
 That market is filled up with stalls and Merry go rounds.
 The stalls sell an assortment of good which ranges from handicrafts to delicious Denmark Christmas food.
 Visitors are welcome to have their fill at the market and enjoy it for all it has to offer and it goes without saying that kids will surely move the merry go round.
 This is one of the most popular way of celebrating Christmas in Copenhagen.

 Where to stay: Hotel Odens- Free Wi-Fi; Scandic Odense-Free Wi-Fi

 Special events: Christmas markets

 Ribe is a town which goes about its normal life until Christmas rolls around.
 The place goes on a high gear and uses various beautiful, but old houses to set up the necessary scenery for different kinds of Christmas activities.
 But there’s much more history to this place than what it seems since the author of ‘Peter’s Jul’, children’s book lived there with his family and so it is another theme that goes into the decorations.
 Visiting this place will be like stepping into time, but hope still maintains contact with the present.
 Ribe is where you must come to witness Denmark Christmas traditions.